fronomenal/cpp_string_class/readme.md

 ### IDE
 Project uses the codeblocks IDE and can be easily imported.

-## Launch

-The compiled executable can be found in the bin directory.
-Only windows binary is availabe.

 ### Features
 My custom string class has the ff methods:
   1. Get length of string in constant time.